vestrel00/contacts-android/README.md

   [address, email, event, group membership, IM, name, nickname, note, organization, phone, photo, relation, SIP address, and website](/howto/howto-learn-more-about-api-entities.md).
 - [Custom data integration](/howto/howto-integrate-custom-data.md).
 - [Broad queries](/howto/howto-query-contacts.md) and [advanced queries](/howto/howto-query-contacts-advanced.md)
   of Contacts and RawContacts from zero or more Accounts and/or Groups.
-Optionally use [Contact lookup keys](/howto/howto-learn-more-contact-lookup-key.md).
+Optionally use [Contact lookup keys](/howto/howto-learn-more-contact-lookup-key.md) and
-  [Include only desired fields](/howto/howto-include-only-desired-data.md) in the results (e.g. name and phone number) to conserve CPU and memory.
+  [include only desired fields](/howto/howto-include-only-desired-data.md) in the results (e.g. name and phone number) to conserve CPU and memory.
   Specify matching criteria in an SQL WHERE clause fashion using Kotlin infix functions.
   **Order by (sort)** contact table columns. **Limit** and **offset** functions.
 - [Insert](/howto/howto-insert-contacts.md) one or more RawContacts with an associated Account,